amasialabs/nushell-modules/README.md

 ## Data Storage

 - Snippet sources list is stored at `($nu.data-dir | path join "amasia-data" "snip" "snip.json")`.
 Run `echo ($nu.data-dir | path join "amasia-data" "snip" "snip.json")` to see the absolute path on your system.
+- A default snippet pack lives at `($nu.data-dir | path join "amasia-data" "snip" "default.snpx")`.
+Feel free to edit or extend it; Amasia will recreate the file if it goes missing.
 - The list is automatically loaded on module import and saved when modified.
 - Changes are synchronized across different terminal sessions.